martucs/42_minishell/README.md

 - Execute with the list of commands

-- Save the result of the execution for the next round
+- Save the return value for the next round

 ---------------------------------------------------------------------------